mattermost/mattermost-ai-framework/README.md

 The framework consists of three components:
 1. A Mattermost server
 2. A Serge instance
-3. A Mattermost App (AI-Bot) hosted in a
+3. A Mattermost App (AI-Bot)

 ### Setup instructions

 1. Clone this repo locally
 2. Start the Mattermost server: `cd mattermost && docker compose up`
-3. Start the Serge server: `cd serge && docker compose up`
+3. (In a new terminal) start the Serge server: `cd serge && docker compose up`
-4. Start the AI-Bot app server: `cd ai-bot && docker compose up`
+4. (In a new terminal) start the AI-Bot app server: `cd ai-bot && docker compose up`
 5. Download a Serge model (recommend Gpt4All to start):
   * Open the Serge UI at `http://localhost:8008`
   * Click 'Download Models'